permaweb/portal/src/apps/editor/views/Docs/MD/en/setup/links.md

 1. Home
 2. About
-3. Categories (if you have main topic areas)
+3. Categories (if you have main content areas)
 4. Contact

 **Secondary Navigation:**